 Mount Etna!
 Every question answered right here.
 This is our full guide, starting with the best time to visit: Mt.
 Etna can be visited and hiked year-round.
 However, the best months to visit with pleasant temperatures and without the extreme July/August tourist crowds are: May and late September - October.
 But still, expect busy areas at Etna South even during these shoulder months.
 Even more important is to choose the right time of day for your hike or visit.
 Read on for our detailed when to go tips and check out our full Etna guide below.

 The official winter season is from December to March and the summer season from April to October/November.
 Keep in mind that even in the summer you’ll need a jacket above 2000m.
 Helpful monthly overview: Mount Etna Weather

 April, May (Spring): The season starts, yet April temperatures are not pleasant enough for most visitors and there is a chance of new snow.
 During both months the chance of a cloudy day is still high compared to the summer months.
 Temperature wise May is better than April as temperatures are rising.
 Although May is considered a shoulder month, it’s already busy.
 Not the crazy crowds like in July/August, but the queues at Etna South are already long.

-November - March: It’s winter season.
+November, December, January, February, March (Winter): It’s winter season and quieter.
 Visits to Etna and even hiking tours are still possible.
 Skiing as well of course.
 You need to dress for cold temperatures and even colder wind.
 Bring an extra pair of socks and a winter jacket.
 Be prepared for snow.
-The Funivia (cable car, see below) as well as the jeeps (or snow-cats) run every day in winter (depending on the weather conditions there might be days when they are not operating.
-In the winter, a booked tour is highly recommended instead of going up on your own.
+The Funivia (cable car, see below) as well as the jeeps (or snow-cats) run every day in winter, even during Christmas.
+However, depending on the weather conditions there might be days when they are not operating.
+In the winter, a pre-booked tour (see below) is highly recommended instead of going up on your own.
 They also provide you with snowshoes and sticks.

 Time of Day